What is the Sunday morning schedule at Trinity Church?

-Trinity Church is a Mission Church and its governing body is the Bishop's Committee, which consists of the priest and eight other persons.
+Trinity Church is a Mission Church and its governing body is the Bishop's Committee.
 The Senior Warden is the chief lay officer of the church.
 The Junior Warden is responsible for buildings and grounds.
 The Secretary of the Bishop's Committee keeps minutes of the meetings.
 The Treasurer maintains and supervises the church’s funds.
-The Secretary and Treasurer are appointed by the Bishop's Committee, and have voice but not vote at meetings.
-All other members are elected for a two-year term.
+Members are elected for a two-year term.

 The Annual Meeting of the Congregation is generally held in the first few weeks of the calendar year.
 Reports of the previous year’s activities are presented, a budget is approved, and Bishop's Committee members are elected.

 Trinity is a congregation of the Episcopal Diocese of Oklahoma, under the authority of the Bishop of Oklahoma.
 The Diocesan Convention meets annually, and representatives of the 65 congregations across the state gather to set policy.